Boats, Beers & Bottle-bruises

 Getting ready for work I dropped a champagne bottle on my leg and had to get 7 stiches!
 And to make it worse, we were due on the boat before 11.30am – so I hoped my colleagues would uphold the old pirate saying, “dead men tell no tales” and not leave without me!
 Into the Uber at 11:10AM I called ahead to make sure I was heading to the correct place.
 I wasn’t… apparently, Woollahra and Woolloomooloo aren’t the same place.
 I’ve only been in Sydney a few months and it’s somewhat larger than my village in Berkshire.
-You can tell I’m not lying by the shade of milk my skin has – see the picture below…
+You can tell I’m not lying by the shade of milk my skin has – see the picture to the right…

 Arriving at the port only 15 minutes late, everyone cheered as I finally boarded our catamaran, “The Obsession” (at least that’s how I remember it).
 No delay as our captain was straight into the safety brief, and away we sailed.